sbose78/service-binding-operator/docs/proposals/README.md

 ## Quick start

-1. Socialize an idea with others.
+1. Socialize an idea with others by talking about it with the [community](https://github.com/redhat-developer/service-binding-operator#community-discussion-contribution-and-support).
 Make sure others think the work is worth doing, and are willing to review design and code changes required.
 2. Draft a proposal by copying the [proposal template](/docs/proposals/guidelines/proposal-template.md).
 3. Submit a pull request with your proposal.